Flank/flank-dashboard/metrics/web/docs/02_presentation_layer_architecture.md

 >       * widgets/
 >           * strategy/

-So, each module's presentation layer consists of the `view_model`, `state`, `pages`, `strings`, and `widgets` packages.
+So, each module's presentation layer consists of the `view_models`, `state`, `pages`, `strings`, and `widgets` packages.
 The `widgets` package can be divided into several packages that will simplify the navigation if necessary.
+Also, there could be a `models` package that will contain all the `model`s used in this module.

 # Dependencies
 > What is the project blocked on?